TiaSirio/Cryptography-Algorithms/README.md

 4. **Baby Step Giant Step**
    - Solves the discrete logarithm problem, a fundamental challenge in cryptography.

+## University Course 📖

+This is the final project of the exam "Crittografia" for the Computer Science and Engineering degree at Polytechnic of Milano.

 ## Author 👨‍💻

 - Mattia Siriani